RENCI-NRIG/x-cite/theme2/SF100/commandline-slides.md

 ## Assumptions

 - You have your CLASSE accounts set up.
-- Talk to staff if do not have a CLASSE account.
+  - Talk to CLASSE staff otherwise!

 - Options: